 - Compared to wooden doors, it is not resistant to high temperatures.

-- Although they mimic wood, they still not boast of the natural wood texture.
+- Although they mimic wood, they still do not boast of the natural wood texture.

-- Owing to its many benefits, uPVC doors have become the preferred option for houses and commercial buildings and have proven to be a great solution for affordable and durable doors.
-An undisputed favourite in the construction market today, uPVC aremade from lightweight but highly durable plastic material.
+Owing to its many benefits, uPVC doors have become the preferred option for houses and commercial buildings and have proven to be a great solution for affordable and durable doors.
+An undisputed favourite in the construction market today, uPVC is made from lightweight but highly durable plastic material.

 - Compared to wood and composite, uPVC is generally inexpensive and probably the cheapest option for your entry door.